OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 1. In the simple ongoing example, the group has only a single button.
 Add the following object as the only member of the `controls` array.
 About this code, note:

-    - All the properties are required except `enabled` and `tooltip`.
+    - All the properties are required except `enabled`.
     - `type` specifies the type of control.
 The values can be "Button", "Menu", or "MobileButton".
     - `id` can be up to 125 characters.
     - `actionId` must be the ID of an action defined in the `actions` array.
+(See above.)
     - `enabled` (optional) specifies whether the button is enabled when the contextual tab appears starts up.
 The default if not present is `true`.
-    - `label` refers to the button label.
-However, the value is *not* the label that the group will have.
-Instead, it is a resid (resource ID) that is defined in the [Resources](../reference/manifest/resources.md) section of the manifest.
-In a later step, you add a resource with this ID to the manifest and assign it a user-friendly string to serve as the label of the button, such as "Write Data".
+    - `label` is a user-friendly string to serve as the label of the button.
     - `superTip` represents a rich form of tool tip.
-Both the `title` and `description` properties of the `superTip` object are resids that are defined in the [Resources](../reference/manifest/resources.md) section of the manifest.
-In a later step, you add a resource with this ID to the manifest and assign it a user-friendly string.
+Both the `title` and `description` properties are required.
     - `icon` specifies the icons for the button.
 The remarks above about the group icon apply here too.

     ```javascript
     {